Entropy of logarithmic modes: Quantum entropies and the entropic uncertainty principle

 and the \textit{quantum pressure} as

-\end{defn} We suppress the mention of $\mathcal{P}_{\rm{sm,q}}$ in our quantum entropies/pressures until the end of our argument when both the smoothing parameter $\eta$ and the diameter $\zeta$ of the initial partition $\mathcal{P}$ go to 0.
+\end{defn} We suppress the mention of $\mathcal{P}_{\rm{sm,q}}$ in our notation of quantum entropies/pressures until the end of our argument when both the smoothing parameter $\eta$ goes to 0 (see Definition \ref{def:smooth_partition}) and $K$ goes to $\infty$.